SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - What are Handlers in ansible roles and why we use ?
 - What is the Usage of tags in ansible ?
 If you want to run a particular task, then we use Tags.
-- How to create a full config file ? "ansible-config init --disabled > ansible.cfg" Here disabled means by default all options will are commented, you can uncomment which ever options you want to use.
+- How to create a full config file ? "ansible-config init --disabled > ansible.cfg" Here disabled means by default all options are commented, you can uncomment which ever options you want to use.

 ### Session-24
 - Till now where we have given our usernames and passwords ?
 Command line (or) ansible.cfg file